 Welcome to the Harwich Historical Society online.

 The Harwich Historical Society is a private, non-profit organization that seeks to preserve, collect, and interpret Harwich history through exhibitions, education programs, active collecting, and research.
 The Society is housed in the historic Brooks Academy, the former Pine Grove Seminary.
 The 1844 building is owned by the town of Harwich.
-This year,2019, we celebrate the 175th birthday of the building!
+In 2019 we celebrated the 175th birthday of the building!

 Hours and access to materials

 - Office Hours – Wednesday, Thursday, & Friday, year-round, with occasional exceptions.
 It is always a good idea to call before stopping by: (508) 432-8089.
 If no one answers, leave a message and someone will get back to you.
 (Please note: Messages are only picked up Wednesday through Friday.)

 Whether you are a Cape Cod native, a “washashore,” or a summer visitor, membership in the Harwich Historical Society is a great way to connect with Harwich’s history on an ongoing basis.